featurevisor/featurevisor/docs/scopes.md

   // (optional) scopes
   scopes: [
     {
-      name: "browsers",
+      name: "browsers", // give a unique name for your scope
+      tag: ["web"], // tag of the datafile that we wish to filter further
-      context: { platform: "web" },
+      context: { platform: "web" }, // context values that are already known },

-      // (optional) if we want to scope certain tags only
-      forTags: ["web"],
-    },
   ]
 };